sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 #### Privacy

-The app uses iCloud syncing to securely send links from your iOS device to your Mac.
+The app uses iCloud syncing to securely send links from your iOS/visionOS device to your Mac.
 The app developer will not see the links you share.
 The app does not collect any personal data and does not have any tracking.

 <br>

 ### Troubleshooting

+- Try restarting both devices.
+- Try opening the Hyperduck iOS app to force a sync.
-- Ensure you are on the latest macOS and iOS version.
+- Ensure you are on the latest operating system version.
 - Ensure both devices are signed into the same iCloud account.
 - Ensure both devices are online.
 - Ensure Hyperduck is running on the Mac.
 - Hyperduck opens links in the background.
 Ensure you didn't miss it.
 - Ensure Low Power Mode is not enabled on the devices.
 It can cause iCloud to delay syncing.
-- Try opening the Hyperduck iOS app to force a sync.
-- Try restarting both devices.
+- On iOS, ensure Hyperduck is enabled in “Settings › Apple ID › iCloud › Apps Using iCloud”.
+- On macOS, ensure Hyperduck is enabled in “System Settings › Apple ID › iCloud › iCloud Drive › Apps syncing to iCloud Drive”.
+- If it's a work device, make sure there are no restrictions in place that prevents iCloud or iCloud Drive.
 - If you are using a VPN, try disconnecting it.
 Some VPNs prevent iCloud from syncing.
+- Make sure the [iCloud service](https://www.apple.com/support/systemstatus/) is not currently experiencing issues.
 - In the iOS app, if you triple-tap the text, it will show the most recently shared URLs, which may aid debugging.

 <br>